angrykoala/awesome-browser-automation/README.md

 Curated list of awesome browser automation tools and resources.

-Browser automation is the act of executing action automatically in a web browser either for testing, web scrapping or to perform repetitive tasks faster.
+Browser automation is the act of executing actions automatically in a web browser either for testing, web scrapping or to perform repetitive tasks faster.
 Specialized software is usually required to do this.
 This software may control an external browser or be a browser itself.

 ## Contents
 * [Tools](#tools)